Session Hijacking Takes Control of Your Accounts. Here’s How

 TCP sequence prediction attack

-This hijacking method requires the attacker guess the sequence numbers of data packets sent between the victim’s computer and server.
+This hijacking method requires the attacker to guess the sequence numbers of data packets sent between the victim’s computer and server.

 The attacker will now create his own data packets, wrap them in the sequence numbers, and send them to the server.
 He effectively tricks the website server into thinking the malicious hacker is the real computer.